Think back to some of your favorite videos. What did you like about them?

 Motion Graphic is used to create ads and title sequences for movies and videos and to share information.
 Motion graphics are an excellent way to communicate with the viewer and add depth to the story.
 Together with music and compelling copy, they can give us an everlasting message.

 Best Motion Graphics Examples

 Let’s take a look at some examples of motion graphics in action.

-Broadcast channel La Effe was looking to refresh their brand, something that would set them apart from other SKY channels.
-The new design, by Nerdo Creative Studio, is a meld of high-end art magazine-like styles cherry-picked from the history of graphic design, with a strong emphasis on typography.
-We think it’s fair to say you don’t see something like this on television every day.
+Broadcast channel La Effe wanted to refresh its brand, setting them apart from other SKY channels.
+The new design, by Nardo Creative Studio, is a meld of high-end art magazine-like styles cherry-picked from the history of graphic design, with a strong emphasis on typography.
+We think it's fair to say you don't see something like this on television daily.

 2. Television title sequence

-The main title sequence for HBO’s True Detective is a great example of well thought out visuals mixed with restrained typography.
-The bleak landscapes reflect the inner lives of the characters and illustrate the story – a toxic swamp of damaged people.
-In an interview in The Art of the Title, Creative Director, Patrick Clair, described how important the story was to the design process, saying that “story is always the most fundamental part of our design process.”
+The main title sequence for HBO’s True Detective an excellent example of well-thought-out visuals mixed with restrained typography.
+The bleak landscapes reflect the characters' inner lives and illustrate the story – a toxic swamp of damaged people.
+In an interview in The Art of the Title, Creative Director, Patrick Clair, described how important the story was to the design process, saying that "story is always the most fundamental part of our design process.”

 3. Creating awareness